jaredkrinke/md2blog/content/quick-start.md

 If you're planning to publish to [GitHub Pages](https://docs.github.com/en/pages/getting-started-with-github-pages/about-github-pages), here's an example:

 1. Set up GitHub pages to publish from some branch, e.g. `web`
-1. Build your site with `npx md2blog --clean`
+1. Build your site with `md2blog --clean`
 1. Initialize Git in `out/` and upload for the first time:

 ```sh